TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 Sometimes you can directly add content in a manual or create an issue for it.

-But, sometimes you are not sure, where the new content should go or if it should be created at all.
+But, what if you are not sure, where the new content should go or if it should be created at all?

 If this is the case, either: